Licensing Analytical Laboratories for Sampling and Testing Cannabis

 d.Pesticides – Residues of pesticides and growth regulators listed in § 6.21(E)(1)(a) of this Part.

 e.Metals – Arsenic, Cadmium, Lead, Mercury.

-2.Medical marijuana extracts, resins, concentrates as-is or as components of medical marijuana infused products:
+2.Cannabis extracts, resins, concentrates as-is or as components of Cannabis infused products:

-a.Cannabinoid Potency – Quantitative analysis including the percentage of D 9 -tetrahydrocannnabinol (D 9 -THC), cannabidiol (CBD), tetrahydrocannabinolic acid (THCa) and cannabidiolic acid (CBDa) of the total amount of THC in a medical marijuana product.
+a.Cannabinoid Potency – Quantitative analysis including the percentage of D 9 -tetrahydrocannnabinol (D 9 -THC), D 8 -tetrahydrocannnabinol (D 8 -THC), cannabidiol (CBD), tetrahydrocannabinolic acid (THCa) and cannabidiolic acid (CBDa) of the total amount of THC in a cannabis product.
 Amounts of other cannabinoids may be reported, but are not required.

 b.Solvents – Listed in § 6.21(H)(3) of this Part.